 The restrictions and requirements of a class action lawsuit are extensive but designed to keep them organized and prevent system abuse.
 Of course, knowing who qualifies is only one detail of the suit.
 You are probably curious about the type of Old Navy legal settlement the plaintiffs are getting.

 While class action lawsuits are common enough to have set precedents, especially regarding settlement agreements, most of these are about significant losses that typically exceed thousands of dollars.
 The money lost on qualifying purchases made via false advertisement is insufficient to warrant major settlements since there were no lost wages or injuries.

 These circumstances mean the settlements offered to victims of Old Navy’s false advertising are not designed to recoup more than the funds lost in the purchase.

 Since Old Navy’s products are less expensive by design than Gap’s products, on average, there was likely not much money to be lost.
 As a result, the Onpricingsettlement amounts Old Navy has agreed to offer its customers is store credit to recover the funds they were supposed to save.

 (Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

-The amount offered varies depending on how much was spent in total on the purchase at the time of the sales, whether online or in-store.
-At a minimum, the claimants must sign that they made purchases at Old Navy during the period in question.
-Or prove they spent less than $90.00 qualify to receive a settlement purchase certificate for $5.00 as compensation.
+The amount offered varies depending on how much was spent in total between the purchases while shopping in stores.
+At a minimum, the claimants must sign that they made purchases at an Old Navy store during the period in question.
+Or prove they spent less than $90.00 to qualify to receive a settlement purchase certificate for $5.00 as compensation.

 The value increases for those who have proof of purchases exceeding a $90.00 value, qualifying them to receive two settlement purchase certificate vouchers equaling a $10.00 coupon worth of in-store credit.
 While these values might not seem like much, they were deemed sufficient to compensate for the minor financial losses involved in the purchases.